College of Teachers

 As education systems look to implement purposeful and engaging learning frameworks, it has become important for staff to continuously engage in their own learning to ensure they have the very best knowledge combined with the efficacy to engage every student, every day within their school environment.

 In a 21st-century learning framework (Bellanca & Brandt, 2010) that is resistant to a "one size fits all" approach to pedagogy it is important to harness the diverse skills and capacity of a large teaching cohort such as exists at Barker College in a manner that surpasses the traditional model of appraisal.
 At Barker College, through the development of the College of Teachers (COT) we are seeking to enhance the many strengths that exist in our community of teaching practice.
-Created in 2015 by the Head of Barker College, Mr Phillip Heath and implemented by Dr Greg Cunningham and Dr Brad Merrick with lead coach Mr Len Nixon, the membership of this COT group now exceeds 50 staff and will continue to increase in size to provide a large support structure for professional development with all staff.
+Created in 2015 by the Head of Barker College, Mr Phillip Heath AM and implemented by Dr Greg Cunningham with lead coach Mr Len Nixon.
+Membership of this COT group now exceeds 50 staff and will continue to increase in size to provide a large support structure for professional development.

 The long-term goal is for all teaching staff to be members of the COT.
 The College of Teachers is an important component of the professional learning opportunities and conversations that need to occur in a school such as Barker College.
 Classroom teaching can be a solitary experience and given our large number of teaching staff across the school, this initiative seeks to harness and share the both the creative and most effective methods of teaching currently being employed.